LinaVysnia/LinaVysnia/README.md

 ![GitHub branching](https://wac-cdn-a.atlassian.com/dam/jcr:389059a7-214c-46a3-bc52-7781b4730301/hero.svg?cdnVersion=ey)

 ## Projects
 Oh yes, the most exciting part.
-I'm currently learning, JavaScript, HTML, CSS, the basics of computer science and **version control**.
+I'm currently learning JavaScript, HTML, CSS, the basics of computer science and **version control**.
 If you're into that, you're in the right place, here are some projects I've done so far.

 ### [The Periodic Table of Elements](https://github.com/LinaVysnia/Periodic-table.git)
 Do you feel like checking in on the elements?
 Expect to experience responsive design and some cool gradients!